 DAYS 11–12: STOCKHOLM

 Watch the countryside change as you speed over to our last stop, Stockholm, possibly Europe’s most beautiful city.
 Shop to your heart’s content as you meander through the winding cobblestone streets and vibrant public squares of charming Gamla Stan, one of the best preserved Medieval cities in Europe.
-Check out the wonders of Skansen, the oldest open-air museum in the world; learn about the mighty Vasa – the world’s only preserved 17th century warship; witness famous Scandinavian design in the hip neighbourhood of Södermalm, find the best Swedish meatballs in town and hear stories of Stockholm’s gruesome past on a ghost tour through the city.
+Check out the wonders of Skansen, the oldest open-air museum in the world; learn about the mighty Vasa – the world’s only preserved 17th century warship; witness famous Scandinavian design in the hip neighbourhood of Södermalm and find the best Swedish meatballs in town.

 DAYS 13–14: HELSINKI